hugsy/gef/docs/commands.md

 with examples and screenshots to make it easier to reproduce.

-__Note__: if you consider the documentation to be imprecise/incomplete, drop an [Issue](https://github.com/hugsy/gef/issues/86) or better, a [Pull Request](https://github.com/hugsy/gef/pulls) to the project to help improving it.
+__Note__: if you consider the documentation to be imprecise/incomplete, file an [Issue](https://github.com/hugsy/gef/issues/86) or better, create a a [Pull Request](https://github.com/hugsy/gef/pulls) to the project to help improve it.

 | Command    | Description |
 |:-----------|----------------:|